 The chapter "String from the Sky" revolves around a woman named Fuuki whose hair is white indicating she can see mushi.
 During the chapter she is affected by a mushi called Tenpengusa, which lifts her up to the sky and drops her leaving her between the human world and the mushi world.
 The chapter is spent on Ginko helping her become visible to people close to her, and returning to the human world again.

 In the final chapter of the manga Ginko meets a spirit of the mountain born as a human girl.
 Given that the spirits of the mountain's job is to keep the ecosystem and living things on the mountain in balance she was marked by ancient mushi and was born with white hair.

 The original Queen Serenity in Sailor Moon.
 Sailor Moon herself was originally supposed to be white haired when transformed and blonde as Usagi.
-This was vetoed by Naoko's editor Osa-P. In the manga, she does have white hair as Princess Serenity and Neo Queen Serenity, but not in the anime.
+This was vetoed by Naoko Takeuchi's editor Osa-P. In the manga, she does have white hair as Princess Serenity and Neo Queen Serenity, but not in the first anime.

 An interesting variation occurs in the Slayers series: protagonist Lina has reddish colored hair, but when she casts a particular high-level spell, her hair turns white.
 This occurs once in the Light Novel series, and twice in the anime.